It isn’t enough to just not overeat.

 You can, and should, adjust as you go.

-If it all still seems a bit overwhelming and you’d like some help, or just some accountability, we’re getting ready to launch a new online group nutrition coaching program.
+If it all still seems a bit overwhelming and you’d like some help, or just some accountability, our online group nutrition coaching program may be the answer.

-We’ll let you know when enrollment opens, but the program starts Sept.
-1st, so be on the lookout for more information.
+We don't run it all year long, but we let our followers know when enrollment opens, so be on the lookout for more information.
 Sign up for our email list here so you don’t miss out.